swangchuk/glakemap-dev/README.md

 ## References

 - If you use this program in your work, please kindly refer the following publications:
 	- **Wangchuk**, S., & Bolch, T. (2020).
-Mapping of glacial lakes using Sentinel-1 and Sentinel-2 data and a random forest classifier: Strengths and challenges.
-Science of Remote Sensing, 2, 100008.
+Mapping of glacial lakes using Sentinel-1 and Sentinel-2 data and a random forest classifier: Strengths and challenges. **Science of Remote Sensing**, 2, 100008.
 	- **Wangchuk**, S., Bolch, T., & Zawadzki, J. (2019).
-Towards automated mapping and monitoring of potentially dangerous glacial lakes in Bhutan Himalaya using Sentinel-1 Synthetic Aperture Radar data.
-International journal of remote sensing, 40(12), 4642-4667.
+Towards automated mapping and monitoring of potentially dangerous glacial lakes in Bhutan Himalaya using Sentinel-1 Synthetic Aperture Radar data. **International journal of remote sensing**, 40(12), 4642-4667.